 FY 2026 details:

-- Beneficiary coinsurance is 5% of the Medicare payment for a respite day, capped at the inpatient hospital deductible for the year.
+- Beneficiary coinsurance is 5% of the Medicare payment for a respite day, and your total respite coinsurance during a hospice coinsurance period is capped at the inpatient hospital deductible for the year in which that coinsurance period began.

 - Day 6 and beyond: payment drops to the routine home-care rate, removing the inpatient respite mechanic.